harrisonhoward/PasswordManager/README.md

 **Account Management**\
 Request the password when editing or creating passwords.

-**More control of the passwords**\
-Be able to save your passwords in an CSV file (options to be encrypted or in plain text).

 **More options to be added to passwords**\
 Such as, the date it was created and specific tags (Email, Discord).